PyTemplate/python_package/README.md

 ## Workflows

-`lint` - Run the autoformaters and linters on every push/pull_request to the *main* branch.
+`lint` - Run the linting tools on every push/pull_request to the *main* branch.
 Includes pre-commit hooks, black, isort, flake8, pylint, and mypy.

 `test` - Run the tests on every push/pull_request to the *main* branch.
-Capture the coverage report using coverage.py and upload to codecov.io.
+Writes a coverage report using pytest-cov and uploads it to codecov.io.

-`build-and-release` - Build the package distribution, create a github release, and publish the distribution to PyPI upon tag creation.
-Linting and test steps must pass before the build process can begin.
+`build-and-release` - Build a package distribution, create a github release, and publish the distribution to PyPI on every tag creation.
+Linting and testing steps must pass before the build process can begin.
 Sphinx documentation is automatically published to the *sphinx-docs* branch and hosted on github pages.

 ## File Tree